kelunik/kelunik.github.io/_posts/2015-11-22-namecheap-ssl.md

 > Additionally, free CAs place restrictions on issuing certs for domains that have existing certs from other CAs.

 **You totally didn't get the point of that**.
-This is LE specific and is a protection that all CAs should probably have, would really reduce the number of mis-issued domains.
-You can always issue certificates, even if there's already a service running by proving prove of the ownership of the corresponding private key.
+This is LE specific and is a protection that all CAs should probably have, would really reduce the number of mis-issued certificates.
+You can always issue certificates, even if there's already a service running by proving prove of ownership of the corresponding private key.

 ## Build Trust with Purchased SSL